movestore/animation-moveVis/README.md

 ### Most common errors

+Selecting the "Make plot margins equidistant" option can lead to unexpected behavior or errors for different adaptation factor values.

 ### Null or error handling:

+**Data:** The full input data set is returned for further use in a next App and cannot be empty.

 **Unit of your alignment resolution (`unit`):** This unit parameter defaults to `"hours"`, which might not be appropriate given the temporal resolution of your input data.
 In this case, you may need to select a different unit or use a data-driven input for `res`.

-**Map type (`map_type`):** If you select a map type from a provider that requires an API key, you will receive an error if you fail to provide a key or provide an invalid key.
+**Map service API key (`map_token`):** If you select a map type from a provider that requires an API key, you must provide an API key to `map_token`.
+If left NULL, the default basemap (OSM Topographic) will be used instead.
+Map providers that require an API key are: Stamen, Stadia, Thunderforest, Mapbox, and MapTiler.
 You can learn more about getting an API key on the map provider's website.

-**Data:** The full input data set is returned for further use in a next App and cannot be empty.
+**Adaptation factor for map extent (`margin_factor`):** There is a known issue in the moveVis package that causes incorrect margin behavior if `margin_factor` is less than 0.
+This only occurs when the "Make plot margins equidistant" option is checked.
+If you select this option, we suggest using an adaptation factor of 1 or higher.

+**Attribute for track coloring (`colour_paths_by`):** If the track color option is set to color by event or track attribute, the attribute must be provided here.
+If NULL or if the entered attribute does not exist in the input data, an error will be thrown indicating that the column was not found.

+**Make plot margins equidistant (`equidistant`):** See note for `margin_factor` above.